 Component:10 Personnel Development Standards Related Policy Component Guidance/Procedures Reference/Related Documents applications and attached.
 The Medicaid Targeted Case Management checklist may be used to ensure the application includes all required documentation.
 B. It is the LES/provider's responsibility to send the attestation checklist along with their Medicaid Application to Medicaid Provider Enrollment.
 C. After the LES has attested to all items on the LES Service Coordinator Attestation Checklist, the service coordinator's information can be entered into the Early Steps data system.
-10.4.4 Reserved 10.4.5 A. At the beginning of the apprenticeship process, the Service Coordinator Self-Assessment may be used as an optional tool to identify knowledge and skills that need to be attained or enhanced during the apprenticeship.
+10.4.4 Reserved 10.4.5 A. At the beginning of the apprenticeship process, the Self-Assessment may be used as an optional tool to identify knowledge and skills that need to be attained or enhanced during the apprenticeship.
 B. Apprenticeship activities will be documented on the Early Steps Service Coordinator Apprenticeship Checklist.
 C. The Service Coordinator Apprenticeship Checklist is to be maintained by the LES and may be subject to random audit.
 D. Practicum or internship experiences completed in an LES within the past 18 months, which match those of the apprenticeship, can be applied to the apprenticeship requirements.
 10.4.7 Medicaid allows Medicaid-enrolled targeted case managers to also be the primary service provider for the same child and allows Medicaid billing for both services.
 Medicaid rules for documentation and billing must be followed.
 10.5.0 Licensed Non-Physician Healthcare Professional (LHCP) Personne el Standards 10.5.1 A. All licensed therapists must follow the supervision requirements of their licensure when serving children under the auspices of the Early Steps system.
 B. Verification Process for Licensed Non-Physician Provider: Verification of Licensure through the Florida Division of Medical Quality Assurance (MQA); Pay to/remit information on application is verified through W9 form on file on official IRS website.
 If discrepancy is found, provider is notified of discrepancy and required to submit W9 Form which concurs with W9 Form on file on the IRS website; Tax Identification Number (TIN) on application is verified through W9 form on file on official IRS website.
-If discrepancy is found, provider is notified of discrepancy and required to submit W9 Form which concurs with W9 Form on file on the IRS website; Tax Identification Number (TIN) on application is verified through W9 form on file on official IRS website.
-If discrepancy is found, provider is notified of discrepancy and required to submit W9 Form which concurs with W9 Form on file on the IRS website;
+If discrepancy is found, provider is notified of discrepancy and required to submit W9 Form which concurs with W9 Form on file on the IRS website; Verification of the National Provider Number (NPI) is confirmed through our credentialing data base at time of credentialing.
+Submitted information is verified through the National Plan and